dravinflores/smdt/documentation/home.md

 Examples
 --------
-A very simple use case, such as at the tension station.
+A very simple use case, a simplified tension station.
 ```python
 from sMDT import db,tube                                #import the tube and db modules
 from sMDT.data import tension                           #import the tension module